barumau/pandunia/suomi/pandunia-suomi.md

 be ajibu - ihmetellä (olla ihmeissään)
 be boli - kiehua
 be bum - räjähtää
+be dara - virrata
 be estaci - seisoa (seisahtaa)
 be jene - syntyä
+be kai - aueta (avautua)
 be loka - sijaita
 be mas - ylittää (olla enemmän kuin)
 be mata - kuolla
+be niche - alittaa
+be par - olla yhtä kuin
+be pasi - sattua (käydä kipeää)
+be pute - mädäntyä (mädätä)
+be raste - kasvaa
+be reste - jäädä jäljelle
+be retro - palata
+be rupa - näyttää jltkn
 be shuru - alkaa
 be suka - pitää (tykätä, olla tyytyväinen jstkn)
 be supra - ylittää
 be tam - ahnehtia
 be ting - pysähtyä
 be vide - näkyä
+be yong liga - sulaa yhteen (fuusioitua)
 be’e - vuohi
 bebe - vauva
 bede - vuode (sänky, peti)